My Deco Diver Course

 My version of Decompression Diver Training meets all of the standards for the TDI Advanced Nitrox and the TDI Decompression Procedures certification courses.
 However, I like to go a little beyond the minimums and provide students with some additional training, experience, and insight that I feel is important for divers who are planning and executing decompression dives.
 Students who successfully complete this training should be able to competently plan and conduct dives with mandatory decompression up to a depth of 150 fsw.

-This class is offered independently by me, in my home town here in Florida, Fort Lauderdale.
-We will be diving out of Pompano Beach.
-Assisting me will be my friend and fellow Instructor, Howard Ehrenberg.
+This class is offered independently by me, in Pompano Beach, Florida.
 The course consists of three days of training, ideally with lecture and diving each day.
 There are 6 certification dives total, conducted two dives per day.
-The planned lecture morning/dive afternoon schedule may be rearranged to accommodate the best weather conditions.
+The planned morning lecture/afternoon dive schedule may be rearranged to accommodate the best weather conditions.
+Class size is limited to 6 students, and I utilize competent local instructors and divemasters to assist me.

 The best ways to counter the intimidation of a mandatory decompression dive is through knowledge, preparation, and experience.
 This builds a foundation for justified confidence.
 In three days, we will not make you an expert decompression diver, but we try to provide you with the tools to continue to learn and acquire experience in decompression diving, beyond the constraints of the course.

-The first day of diving we will work on skills in relatively shallow water, on a reef.
+As much as possible, all of the dives will be on shipwrecks.
+The first day of diving we will work on skills in relatively shallow water.
 On day 2, we will be making wreck dives in the 100' to 130' range.
 For the last day, we will be making wreck dives up to 150'.

 Students that complete the requirements of the program will receive the TDI Advanced Nitrox and TDI Decompression Procedures certifications.
 However, participation in the program is no guarantee of successful completion and getting a certification.
 Divers must earn their certification, by meeting all of the TDI requirements, including a written final exam.

-The class texts will be the TDI Advanced Nitrox, and TDI Decompression Procedures Manuals.
+There are two class texts, the TDI Advanced Nitrox, and TDI Decompression Procedures Manuals.
 It is a lot of reading.
 Student divers will be required to read the texts completely prior to the beginning of the class.
 I will mail or deliver the books to you as soon as you register for the class.
-Students will also be required to watch the YouTube video documentary on the Dave Shaw fatality, The Last Dive of Dave Shaw, in advance of the class.
-An analysis of this accident will be made during the lectures.
+Students will also be required to watch several videos online, in advance of the class.

-In addition to meeting all of the Prerequisites, students will be required to read and sign the TDI Liability Release, complete the TDI Medical Form, and fill out the Diver Information Sheet for use in an emergency.
+In addition to meeting all of the Prerequisites, students will be required to read and sign the TDI Liability Release, and complete the TDI Medical History Form.
+Some students may be required to required to have their physician sign off on their participation in the course, based on their medical history.

 - Students must be at least 18 years of age.